Attend a Summer School abroad

 How will UWE Bristol support you?

-- Look out for UWE Bristol’s Go Global pre-departure workshop (book your place through InfoHub).
-You can also get advice on staying safe abroad through the Careers Toolkit.
+Look out for UWE Bristol’s Summer School pre-departure workshop (book your place through InfoHub).
+You can also get advice on staying safe abroad through the Careers Toolkit and travel advice in our online guide.

 How to apply and current opportunities